-Required Courses: Students majoring in English must take American Literature 47-48 in the General College; in the Upper College they must take twenty hours in the department, exclusive of courses in Journalism and including English Literature 109-110.
-English History and two years of French, German, or Latin are strongly recommended.
+Required Courses: Students majoring in English must take English Literature 65-66 in the General College, preferably as sophomores; in the Upper College they must take twenty-six hours in the department, exclusive of courses in Journalism.
+English History and three or four years (at the very least, two) of a foreign language are strongly recommended-in order of preference: French, German, Latin.

-- 1-2.
-English, Oral and Written.
+1-2.
+ENGLISH, ORAL AND WRITTEN.
 3 credits each semester.
-Described in the General College section. - 41.
-SHAKSPERE.
+Described in the General College section.

+41. SHAKESPEARE.
 3 credits.